-Using $\Phi$ = the number of full latest nodes, we can prove constant time amortized updates.
-Further study by Brodal [2] has shown it to also be O(1) in the worst case.
+Using Φ = the number of full nodes in the latest version.
+Since there are at most c pointers to point, there's at least one update spot in the modification box.
+Hence Φ can go down by 1.
+So we can prove constant time amortized updates.
+Further study by Brodal [?] has shown it to also be O(1) in the worst case.

-2.1.2 Full Persistence
+2.3 Full Persistence